Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./README.md

 mssparkutils.notebook.exit(str(result))
 ```
-#### The process includes a notebook activity, and upon the successful execution of this activity, it copies the data.
+ The process includes a notebook activity, and upon the successful execution of this activity, it copies the data.
 Simultaneously, the output message generated by the notebook activity is stored in a variable.

 ![Alt](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Activities%20in%20Switch%20Activity%20-%202.png)

 ### Copy Data Activity

-#### This Copy Data activity essentially moves the csv file from the Landing Zone  files folder to a processed folder in the Fabric Lakehouse.
-In this copy data activity after files moves to the process folder it gets delete to the source position
+Once validation is successful, the **Copy Data Activity** moves the CSV files to the **Processed** folder in the Lakehouse.
+If the move is successful, the original files are deleted.

 ![Alt](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Setting%20up%20Copy%20Source%20Activity%20-%203.png)

-#### Destination folder name is derived from the Notebook exit value  which returns the success or the error message
+ **Destination folder** name is derived from the **Notebook exit value  which returns the success or the error message**.

 ![Alt](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Setting%20up%20Destination%20Directory%20-%204.png)

-### Upsert Switch Activity
+## Upsert Switch Activity

-#### In this Switch activity, an Upsert operation is performed to verify whether the CSV file has been successfully validated.
-If the file validation is successful, the Upsert Notebook activity is executed.
+Determines whether CSV data can be merged into the **Delta table** based on validation results:

+- **Successful Validation**: Initiates the upsert to the Delta table.
+- **Validation Failure**: Triggers error notifications.
+If validated, a Spark Notebook merges the Parquet file into the Delta table, updating existing records and inserting new ones

 ![Alt](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Upsert%20Switch%20Activity%20Conditiion%20-%205.png)

-#### If file validated successfully and there is no errors it will call the spark notebook to merge the parquet file written from the previous pyspark notebook activity which was present in the switch activity
+The parameters for key fields are obtained from the preceding PySpark notebook and passed to the Upsert Table notebook.
+The processing flow is as follows:

+- **Key Fields Present & Table Exists**: A merge expression is constructed for the PySpark upsert statement, allowing existing records to be updated and new records to be inserted into the Delta table.

+- **No Key Fields or Table Doesn't Exist**: The data is written to, or the existing Delta table is overwritten with the new information.

+This efficient handling ensures optimal data management and helps maintain the integrity of the dataset.

 ![Alt](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Upsert%20Notebook%20-%206.png)

-#### Parameters for the key fields are passed in, as previously mentioned.
-These key fields, derived from the earlier PySpark notebook, are provided to the Upsert Table notebook.The following is the Spark notebook code.
-If the Delta table already exists and key fields are present, it constructs a string expression for use in the PySpark upsert statement and subsequently performs a merge on the Delta table.
-If there are no key fields or if the table does not exist, it writes to or overwrites the Delta table.

 ```Python
 # create or merge to delta